mig1984/bashible/README.md

 Modularize.
 The bashible core in the version 1.0 should contain only necessary functions and should not ever change.
 For instance, the [delayed](docs/delayed.md) and [unless_already COMMAND ARGS ...](docs/unless_already.md) functions now need two temporary files.
 These files are created on every bashible startup.
 These functions should go into optional modules instead.

-Better process handling.
-Killing ALL children on TERM, not just these known to the parent process.

-Create an easy way of module upload/download using a github repo.

-Create self-tests.
+Create tests.
 Bashible uses GNU/grep, GNU/sed and other programs which may not work properly on all platforms.

 Make bashible multiplatform.